+Health and safety is of paramount importance at all times.
+To that end:

+we and you will consult, co-operate and co-ordinate with all duty holders on work and safety issues in connection with the Airport in accordance with sections 46 – 49 of the Work Health and Safety Act 2011 (NSW) and otherwise agree to comply with our respective obligations under Work Health and Safety Laws (including the Work Health and Safety Act 2011 (NSW), (and associated regulations and applicable Codes of Practice) and aviation safety Laws; and

-You agree to take all necessary steps to comply with your obligations under the WHS Legislation.
-If we request you to do so, you must provide us with a certificate (not more than twice a year) confirming that you have in place a safety management system to ensure the health, safety and welfare of all persons who may be affected by your operations at the Airport (including procedures in relation to emergencies, hazard identification, the preparation or risk assessments and safe work method statements, incident reporting and the safety induction, training and supervision of staff).
+if we request you to do so, you must provide us with a certificate (not more than twice a year) confirming that you have in place a safety management system to ensure the health, safety and welfare of all persons who may be affected by your operations at the Airport (including but not limited to procedures in relation to emergencies, hazard identification, risk assessments, demonstration of the review and revision of any control measures, safe work method statements, incident reporting health and safety induction, information, training and supervision of staff.

+You agree to leave all facilities and services (including but not limited to all airside areas and bays) in a clean and serviceable condition.
+Any spillages of fuel, hydraulics or waste on the airside require immediate attention, and you agree to report such spillages as required under our Operating Manuals (including but not limited to the Airside Rules).

 You will use reasonable endeavours to support our objective to enhance the safety of the airside operating environment.

-If you undertake any AOL Covered Services, you must have an Airport Operating Licence with us prior to commencement of services, unless otherwise agreed with us in writing.
-You must ensure each of your Airside Contractors that undertake any AOL Covered Services have an Airport Operating Licence in place with Sydney Airport prior to commencement of services, unless otherwise agreed with us in writing.
-You acknowledge and agree that on and from 1 January 2021, Airside Contractors and Airlines that provide AOL Covered Services will not be permitted to do so unless they have signed the Airport Operating Licence with Sydney Airport, unless otherwise agreed by Sydney Airport.
+If you undertake any AOL Services, you must have an Airport Operating Licence with us prior to commencement of services, unless otherwise agreed with us in writing.
+You must ensure each of your Airside Contractors that undertake any AOL Services have an Airport Operating Licence in place with Sydney Airport prior to commencement of services, unless otherwise agreed with us in writing.
+You acknowledge and agree that on and from 1 January 2021, Airside Contractors and Airlines that provide AOL Services will not be permitted to do so unless they have signed the Airport Operating Licence with Sydney Airport, unless otherwise agreed by Sydney Airport.

+We may terminate an Airport Operating Licence in accordance with the terms of the Airport Operating Licence.
+Such termination will be effective no earlier than 90 business days after we have issued a notice of termination to terminate the relevant Airport Operating Licence.
+Where we issue a notice of termination to a contractor you have engaged to provide ground handling and associated services, we will notify you as soon as is reasonably practicable after issuing the notice of termination.

+Efficiency of operations

+You must use all reasonable endeavours to reduce noise and carbon emissions through efficiency measures such as:

+single-engine taxiing;

+electric taxiing; and

+facilitating the transition to electric ground support equipment with ground handling agents.

+You agree to work with Airservices Australia to implement continuous climb and descent operations and use the most up-to-date air navigation technology (referred to as ‘required navigation performance’).

 Common User Agreement

-Common User Agreement

-If you use our International Terminal facilities for checking in passengers, you must have a Check-In Counter Licence and Common User Terminal Equipment (CUTE) Licence with us.
+If you use our International Terminal facilities for checking in passengers, you must have a Check-In Counter Licence; and Common User Terminal Equipment (CUTE) Licence.
 We will provide this to you on request.
 If you are conducting regular public transport operations and using our International Terminal facilities for checking in passengers, then you must make suitable arrangements to use the current CUTE for checking passengers in.

-Charges

 Charges

 You must pay us charges for using our facilities and services at the Airport.